-The first choice for a CAPTCHA is visual.
-However, if a person cannot see the CAPTCHA, he can use the audio device provided.
-If at first you don't succeed, try another image, and another image if necessary.
+While the first choice for a CAPTCHA is visual, there is another way to prove someone is a human.
+If a person cannot see the CAPTCHA, he can use the audio device that has been provided.

-I don't think CAPTCHAs were designed to make my life miserable.
-I know they are useful.
-The test is supposed to be simple, but I declare I cannot read some of those letters.
-Sometimes it takes me at least three tries to prove that I am human.
-If I can't read the CAPTCHA, I use the audio device.
-Sometimes I can't hear that either.
-Often this is not a speedy process.
+CAPTCHAs weren't designed to make people's lives miserable.
+They are useful.
+The test is supposed to be simple, but sometimes they are difficult to read.
+Sometimes it takes at least three tries to prove that a person is human.
+Then the audio is difficult to hear and understand.
+Often this getting the CAPTCHA is time consuming.

 More by this Author